Z Wave vs Zigbee - Zigbee winner

 Range

 These days smart products have to be able to reach all areas of your home and your property.
-Whether you have a motion sensor out in the back yard to trigger some outdoor lighting or a garage door opener, you need your products to reach these locations.
+Whether you have a motion sensor out in the backyard to trigger some outdoor lighting or a garage door opener, you need your products to reach these locations.

 On average Z Wave devices have an indoor range of about 30 ft and Zigbee devices have an indoor range of about 246-328 ft.